orkestral/venom/README.md

 const getBlockList = await client.getBlockList();

 // Retrieve messages in chat
+//chatID chat id
+//includeMe will be by default true, if you do not want to pass false
+//includeNotifications will be by default true, if you do not want to pass false
-const Messages = await client.getAllMessagesInChat('000000000000@c.us');
+//const Messages = await client.getAllMessagesInChat(chatID, includeMe, includeNotifications) const Messages = await client.getAllMessagesInChat('000000000000@c.us');

 // Retrieve more chat message